AdobeDocs/experience-manager-learn.en/help/forms/document-services/pdf-forms-and-documents.md

 * simpleWordFile.pdf
 * simpleWordFilePDFA.pdf

-Although the documents Look the same, the PDF/A file opens with a blue bar across the top, indicating that you’re viewing this document in PDF/A mode.
-This blue bar is Acrobat’s document message bar, which you see when you open certain types of PDF files.
+Although the documents Look the same, the PDF/A file opens with a blue bar across the top, indicating that you're viewing this document in PDF/A mode.
+This blue bar is Acrobat's document message bar, which you see when you open certain types of PDF files.

 ![Pdf-img](assets/pdfa-message.png)

 The document message bar includes instructions, and possibly buttons, to help you complete a task.
-It’s color-coded, and you’ll see the blue color when you open special types of PDFs (like this PDF/A file) as well as certified and digitally signed PDFs.
-The bar changes to purple for PDF forms and to yellow when you’re participating in a PDF review.
+It's color-coded, and you'll see the blue color when you open special types of PDFs (like this PDF/A file) as well as certified and digitally signed PDFs.
+The bar changes to purple for PDF forms and to yellow when you're participating in a PDF review.

 >[!NOTE]
 >